cheat-sheets/business-strategy-cheat-sheet/README.md

 **Herfindahl-Hirschman index (HHI-score)** - a measure of the size of firms in relation to the industry and an indicator of the amount of competition among them.

+## Network Effects

+A **network effect** is the effect that an additional user of a good or service has on the value of that product to others.
+When a network effect is present, the value of a product or service increases according to the number of others using it.

+There are 2 kinds of network effects:
+- **Direct network effects**: An increase in usage leads to a direct increase in value for other users.
+For example, telephone systems and social networks all imply direct contact among users.
+A direct network effect is called a same-side network effect.
+An example is online gamers who benefit from participation of other gamers.
+  - Facebook
+  - Telephony
+  - Telegram
+- **Indirect network effects**: Increases in usage of one product or network spawn increases in the value of a complementary product or network, which can in turn increase the value of the original.
+Examples of complementary goods include software (such as an Office suite for operating systems) and DVDs (for DVD players).
+This is why Windows and Linux might compete not just for users, but for software developers.
+This is also called a cross-side network effect.
+Most two-sided markets (or platform-mediated markets) are characterized by indirect network effects.
+	- Google AdSense (advertisers and bloggers) -  the more blogs Google AdSense can reach, the more advertisers it will attract, making it the most attractive option for more blogs, and so on, making the network more valuable for all participants.
+	- Airbnb (hosts and guests)
+	- Uber (drivers and passengers)
+	- iOS (app publishers and users)
+	- Credit Cards (shops and consumers)

+**Characteristics of network industries**:
+- Positive consumption externalities.
+- Critical mass and network size.
+- Complementarity, compatibility and standards.
+- Switching costs and lock-in (not exclusive to network markets but frequently found in them).
+- Often asymmetric and concentrated market structures.
+- Often significant economies of scale in production.

+**Two forces determine market structure in network markets**:

+- Network effects:
+  - Strong - Monopoly
+  - Medium - Niche Survival
+  - Weak - Many Firms
+- Consumer Heterogeneity
+  - Low - Monopoly
+  - Medium - Niche Survival
+  - High - Many Firms

+### Economies of Scale

+**Economies of scale** are are the cost advantages that enterprises obtain due to their scale of operation (typically measured by amount of output produced), with cost per unit of output decreasing with increasing scale.
+(In economics, "economies" is synonym to cost savings and "scale" is synonymous with quantity or the scale of production.)

+Sources of economies of scale:
+- Fixed costs - Certain inputs in the production process may not fall below a minimum.
+Increasing the volume of production spreads the fixed costs over more units
+- Inventories - Firms carry inventory to avoid stock out.
+Bigger firms can afford to keep smaller inventories (relative to sales volume) compared with smaller firms because demand is less variable.
+- The possibility of purchasing inputs at a lower per-unit cost when they are purchased in large quantities.

+### Economies of Scope

+**Economies of Scope** are "efficiencies formed by variety, not volume".
+(In economics, "scope" is synonymous with broadening production through diversified products.)

+Sources of economies of scope:
+- Umbrella branding - New products are easier to introduce when there is an established brand with the desired image.
+If a firm's reputation is at stake across a wide range of products, this helps establish trust.
+- Combined purchasing - Different products may partially require the same inputs.
+With a higher purchasing volume the price per unit decreases.

+### Diseconomies of Scale and Scope

+- Labour costs - Larger firms generally pay higher wages.
+Unionization is more likely in large firms.
+Employees may require lower pay in small firms because of more enjoyable work.
+Large firms may have to attract workers from further away places.
+- Incentive and bureaucracy effects - When a firm gets large it is difficult to monitor and communicate with workers.
+It is difficult to evaluate and reward individual performance.
+- Conflicting out - Professional services firms may find it difficult to sign up a client if a competitor is already a client of the firm.
+When sensitive information has to be shared, such conflicts may impose a limit to the growth of the firm.

+### Buy vs Make Decision

+**Reasons to buy**:
+- Exploit economies of scale
+  - Supplier can exploit economies of scale and learning curve effects by serving several downstream firms.
+  - Input good can be produced at lower unit costs.
+  - Example: Bosch produces brakes for BMW, Audi, etc. and has a higher volume than a BMW internal brake production unit would have.
+- Transfer of fixed costs into variable costs
+  - With in-house production unit costs vary with output needed, with outside purchasing unit costs are always equal to the agreed price (independent of volume).
+- Better risk allocation
+  - Supplier can spread the risk of change in production between several downstream firms (if their production is imperfectly correlated)
+- Less bureaucracy and influence costs
+  - Disproportionately high costs of coordination, internal communication and enforcement of control in larger organizations
+- High-powered incentives
+  - Independent suppliers have greater incentives to lower costs and be innovative because they appropriate the profits from these activities.

+**Reasons to make**:
+- Avoiding transaction costs (finding appropriate partners, specifying, monitoring and renegotiating contract)
+- Coordination advantages - If strategic decisions at different stages of the value chain are highly interdependent, coordinating decisions across firm boundaries may become very costly.
+- Smoother ex-post adjustment - When there is high uncertainty and contracts need to be adapted, this is less costly within a single firm.
+- Avoid Hold-up - If relationship-specific investments are required, transaction costs are high due to "quasi-rents" from the investment.

 ## Resources